4 Common Money Mistakes that College Students Often Make

 But it doesn’t have to be.
 According to financial experts, you can avoid the common money traps students can fall into by deciding to take control of your finances early on.
 If you’re a college student, here are some common mistakes to be aware of.

-1. Mistake One: Taking Out a Student Loan Without Understanding its Implications
+Mistake #1: Taking Out a Student Loan Without Understanding its Implications

 Higher education is an expensive endeavor, and for many students, taking out a loan is necessary.
 Kimberly Hamilton, a certified financial education instructor and founder of Beworth Finance, paid off $45K in grad school student debt in 3 years and purchased her first home before turning 30.
 She says that incoming college students don’t often realize what they’re getting into when they take on student loans, or what their repayment obligations will be in the future.